bingbangcc/learngit/readme.txt

 Git is a version control system.
 Git is aaaa free software.
 hello world.
-Creating a new branch is quick and simple.
+Creang a new branch is quick and simple.
-I am here.
+I am he re.
-haha
+ha ha
   bug branch.